joyemang33/GSlicer/README.md

 # GSlicer
-Automated Testing Tool for Graph-processing Systems.
+An automated Testing Tool for Graph-processing Systems.